Imperal Docs

 v4.2.5Validator tool_count (V3 "at least one tool" + marketplace display counts) excludes synthetic-prefix tools: __panel__*, __widget__*, __tray__*, __webhook__*.
 Fixes V3 detection masked by the always-present __panel__secrets from v4.2.4.

 v4.2.7OAuth callback infrastructure end-to-end: panel.imperal.io/v1/ext/* accepts both GET (OAuth 302 redirects, verification challenges) and POST (server-to-server hooks) on the same path; new Context.webhook_url(path) SDK helper; public marketplace endpoint for a tenant's webhook URLs; Panel Secrets-tab redirect-URI hint; Dev Portal Webhooks tab.
-New invariants: I-EXT-CACHE-APP-ID-WEB-KERNEL-AUTHORITATIVE, I-WEBHOOK-URL-CANONICAL.
+The webhook URL returned by the helper is the single canonical URL for your extension, and your app's identity always resolves the same way across the platform.

 v4.2.9Regenerated static imperal.schema.json to match the v4.2.8 Pydantic schema; v4.2.8 missed the regen step and the CI gate test_static_schema_matches_runtime_export[imperal] caught the drift on the release commit.